 • Path analysis algorithms: suboptimal shortest path, non self-intersecting paths (page 6)

-Actually those two algorithms were developed specifically for BiNoM and are not (as far as we know) described elsewhere in the literature.
+Actually the first algorithm was developed specifically for BiNoM and is not (as far as we know) described elsewhere in the literature.
+Path analysis algorithms are adapted from the some standard graph theory algorithms (such as breadth-first search), however, we made some optimisations for them so referring to, for example, a graph theory textbook would be misleading.
 More explanations are given on how they work in the BiNoM manual.

 (4) Network clustering, subsection Path analysis algorithms, 2nd paragraph: Obviously, the result of some decomposition functions will result in subnetworks that share some components, as it is for example often the case with the decomposition in material components.
 Therefore, BiNoM also includes a function to cluster networks, based on common components such as protein or protein complexes.
 To determine the size of the clusters, the user can specify a percentage of intersection (ranging from 0 to 100%) that will be used as a threshold to create the clusters.